Royal government

 french government

-Louis XIV, the ‘Sun King’, who established absolutism in France
+Louis XIV, the ‘Sun King’, who established absolutist monarchy in France

 According to the political doctrine of the era, France was an absolutist, divine right monarchy.
-It was governed by kings who considered themselves sovereign and all-powerful because their authority was drawn from God.
+It was governed by kings who believed they were sovereign and all-powerful because their authority was drawn from God.

-The reality of royal government, however, was somewhat different.
-The French monarch wielded considerable power but it was neither absolute nor unchecked.
-The king had the right to formulate policy, appoint ministers and issue arbitrary orders such as lettres de cachet – but the king’s authority extended only as far as his power to implement his policies and orders.
+In practice, however, the exercise of royal authority was neither perfect or unlimited.
+The French monarch certainly wielded considerable power but it was not absolute nor unchecked.
+The king could make appointments, formulate policy and issue arbitrary orders, such as lettres de cachet – but the king’s authority extended only as far as his power to implement and enforce his orders.

 The new king took a close interest in matters of government, administration, policy, law and the military.
 He insisted on reviewing and signing important orders personally.
 He also ordered a series of military reforms and expanded the national standing army, ending his reliance on the armies of provincial noblemen.

 Louis used religion to justify and reinforce his growing absolutism.
-The French monarchy, the Sun King claimed, was empowered by God, an endowment of divine right.
+The French monarchy, Louis claimed, was empowered by God, an endowment of divine right.
 When asked by a political emissary about the nature of the French state, Louis XIV is reported to have replied “Le t’at?
 C’est moi!” (‘The state?
 That’s me.’)

 french government